Mohammed Shami: Indian Premier League

 After being released by Delhi ahead of 2019 season Shami was bought by Kings XI Punjab (Note: Kings XI Punjab changed the name of the franchise to Punjab Kings in 2021.) in the 2019 player auction.
-Fit again, he and was the side's leading wicket-taker against Mumbai Indians at Wankhede Stadium, a feat he repeated the following season when he took 20 wickets, the best return of his career.
+Fit again, he and was the team's leading wicket-taker against Mumbai Indians at Wankhede Stadium, a feat he repeated the following season when he took 20 wickets, the best return of his career.
 During the season he allowed only five runs during a super over against Mumbai Indians, taking the match, which Punjab eventually won, into a second super over.
 This was the first time in IPL history that a single-digit score had been defended in a super over and earned Shami praise for the way in which he bowled precise yorkers under pressure.

 In the 2021 season, Shami took 19 wickets in 14 matches and finished as Punjab's leading wicket-taker for the third straight season and as the fifth highest wicket-taker in that year's competition.
 During the season he became the fourth bowler in franchise history to take 50 wickets for Punjab.
-Ahead of the 2022 IPL auction he was, however, released by the side.
+Ahead of the 2022 IPL auction he was, however, released by the team.

 He was purchased by Gujarat Titans, a newly formed franchise, for ₹6.25 crore from the marquee group of players.
 He took 20 wickets at an economy rate of 8.00 runs per over during the season as Gujarat won the league title in their first season.
 He set new career best T20 bowling figures in IPL 2023, taking his first four-wicket haul in the format against Delhi.
 The same season, he won the Purple Cap (leading wicket-taker) for the first time, with 28 wickets from 17 matches, besides being the leading wicket-taker in the powerplay in a season in the history of the league, taking 17 wickets in all during the phase.